Kolmogorov complexity and the Recursion Theorem: Characterizing high or DNR degrees

 \section{Characterizing high or DNR degrees}

-In this section various characterizations are obtained for when a Turing degree is high or DNR.
-The common between both is that the functions in it are eventuallly different.
-The study of eventually different functions originates in set theory where set theorists had defined that a function $f: \omega \to \omega$ is \emph{eventually different} iff for each $g:\omega\to\omega$ in the ground model, $\{x:f(x)=g(x)\}$ is finite.
+In this section various characterizations are obtained for when a Turing degree is high or DNR, in terms of what are called eventually different functions.
+The study of such functions originates in set theory where set theorists had defined that a function $f: \omega \to \omega$ is \emph{eventually different} iff for each $g:\omega\to\omega$ in the ground model, $\{x:f(x)=g(x)\}$ is finite.
 A computability-theoretic analogue is obtained by replacing the ground model by the set of recursive functions.
 The corresponding Turing degrees form the union of the high and the DNR degrees and also admits a characterization in terms of upper bounds on Kolmogorov complexity.
 Note that this analogue is a relaxed version of SDNR functions as every SDNR function is eventually different from every partial-recursive function and every function eventually different from all partial-recursive ones is DNR.

 Theorem \ref{SNRisDNRorhigh} has been applied by Stephan and Yu \cite{StephanYu}, and Greenberg and Miller \cite{GreenbergMiller}.